Tonino Picula

-Tonino Picula (born 31 August 1961) is a Croatian politician currently serving his fourth term as a Member of the European Parliament for Croatia, having successfully run in 2013, 2014, 2019 and 2024 European elections.
+Tonino Picula (/sh/; born 31 August 1961) is a Croatian politician currently serving his fourth term as a Member of the European Parliament for Croatia, having previously run in 2013, 2014, 2019 and 2024 European elections.

-Picula entered Croatian politics in the early 1990s in recently formed democratic Croatia and had served four consecutive terms as a member of the Croatian Parliament, having been elected in 2000, 2003, 2007, and 2011 parliamentary elections as a member of the center-left Social Democratic Party (SDP).
+Picula entered Croatian politics in the early 1990s in recently formed democratic Croatia and had served four consecutive terms as a member of the Croatian Parliament, having been elected in the 2000, 2003, 2007, and 2011 parliamentary elections as a member of the center-left Social Democratic Party (SDP).
 He served as Minister of Foreign Affairs from 2000 to 2003 under prime minister Ivica Račan, and as mayor of Velika Gorica from 2005 to 2009.

 Picula is a member of the center-left Social Democratic Party (SDP) and sits with the Progressive Alliance of Socialists & Democrats in the European Parliament.

 Early life and education

 Picula was born in Mali Lošinj and completed both primary and secondary education in Šibenik, Dalmatia.
-In 1986, he graduated in sociology from the Faculty of humanities and social sciences, University of Zagreb and earned the title of professor of sociology.
-From 1987 to 1989, he worked as an expert associate at the Croatian Parliament of Culture and secretary of the magazine "Kulturni radnik", after which he worked for a year as an expert associate at the Center for Idea-Theoretical Work.
+In 1986, he graduated in sociology from the Faculty of Humanities and Social Sciences, University of Zagreb and earned the title of professor of sociology.
+From 1987 to 1989, he worked as an associate axpert at the Croatian Parliament of Culture and secretary of the magazine Kulturni radnik, after which he worked for a year as an associate expert at the Center for Idea-Theoretical Work.
 With the independence of the Republic of Croatia and the beginning of the Croatian War for Independence, he actively engaged in its defence as a member of the Armed Forces.

 He is married and has a daughter with his wife Marijana.